-Offered Either Fall or Spring; Lecture hours: Varies, Other: Varies
+Offered Fall, Spring, Summer; Lecture hours: Varies, Other: Varies

 Develop a course, in consultation with a faculty member, tailored to individual needs and creative or scholarly interests.
 Planning begins in the course registration period of the semester prior to taking the class, allowing time to develop parameters and create a syllabus.